arivictor/intentional-architecture-in-python/book/1-philosophy.md

     return 0.0
 ```

 The first version mixes essential complexity (the discount rules) with accidental complexity (database connections, SQL queries, date calculations).
 The business rule is buried.
-The second version isolates what actually matters: given a membership type and tenure, what's the discount?
+The second version isolates what matters: given a membership type and tenure, what's the discount?
 Everything else is infrastructure, and it belongs somewhere else.

 The essential complexity—the discount logic—hasn't changed.
 But now you can understand it, test it, and modify it without thinking about databases.